 Wise investments in our children’s education are crucial to our long-term economic health.
 Bill is proud of and grateful for the education that his children received in the public schools of Illinos – and Bill is committed to preserving and strengthening the quality of our schools, community colleges, and universities.

-At a time when many are critical of our educational system – and some are giving up on it entirely – Bill Foster is proud and grateful that the public schools of Illinois provided a strong foundation for the academic success of his children.
-(Bill’s daughter Christine recently graduated from Stanford, and his son Billy is starting his second year at Harvard Law School).
-In this time of great economic stress, Bill Foster is committed to preserving and strengthening our public schools so that all of today’s children have those same opportunities that his own children had.
+At a time when many are critical of our public educational system – and some are giving up on it entirely – Bill Foster is proud and grateful that the public schools of Illinois provided a strong foundation for the success of his children.
+(Bill’s son Billy graduated from Harvard Law School and is currently a patent attorney at a large firm in Chicago, and his daughter Christine graduated from Stanford and is currently doing health policy research at Yale).
+In this time of great economic stress, Bill Foster is committed to preserving and strengthening our public schools so that all of today’s children have those same opportunities that he and his children had.
 For years, Bill served on the Batavia Foundation for Educational Excellence, and in the U.S. Congress Bill has consistently voted to protect and strengthen our children’s education.

 As a scientist and businessman in high-tech manufacturing, Bill Foster understands the benefits of investments in education.
 In times of economic stress, Bill understands that the worst thing you can do is to compromise your children’s education – this is as short-sighted as eating your seed corn!
 This is why he proudly took tough votes for measures that would retain thousands of jobs in education, keeping teachers in our children’s classrooms even during the worst of this economic storm.